Side Information Fusion for Recommender Systems over Heterogeneous Information Network: Experiments

 On Amazon-200K and Yelp-200K datasets, we use the metagraphs in Figures~\ref{fig-amazon-metagraph} and \ref{fig-yelp-metagraph} for HeteRec, SemRec, FMG, and FMG(LSP), while on CIKM-Yelp and CIKM-Douban, we use the metapaths provided in ~\cite{shi2015semantic} for these four methods.
 To get the aspects (e.g., $A$ in Figures~\ref{fig-yelp-metagraph} and \ref{fig-amazon-metagraph}) from review texts, we use a topic model software Gensim~\cite{rehurek_lrec} to extract topics from the review texts and use the extracted topics as aspects.
 The number of topics is set to $10$ empirically.

 In Section~\ref{sec-exp-rmse}, we use the four datasets in Table~\ref{tb-exp-data-density} to compare the recommendation performance of our models and the baselines.
 For the experimental settings, we randomly split the whole dataset into 80\% for training, 10\% for validation and the remaining 10\% for testing.
 The process is repeated five times and the average RMSE of the five rounds is reported.
 Besides, for the parameters of our models, we set $\hat{\lambda}=\bar{\lambda} = \lambda$ in Eq.~\eqref{eq-obj} for simplicity, and $\lambda$ is set to obtain the optimal value on different validation datasets.
 As in~\cite{zhao2017meta}, $F$ and $K$ are set to $10$ for its good performance and computational efficiency.
-From Sections~\ref{sec-exp-vary-reg} to Section~\ref{sec-exp-svrg-vs-nmAPG}, to explore the influences of different settings of the proposed framework, we create two smaller datasets, Amazon-50K and Yelp-50K, where only 50,000 ratings are randomly sampled from Amazon-200K and Yelp-200K.
-Finally, in Section~\ref{sec-exp-scalablity}, we conduct experiments for the FM part with the two optimization algorithms presented in Sec~\ref{sec:opt} to demonstrate the scalability of the proposed framework.
-Datasets of different scales are created from Amazon-200K and Yelp-200K, and the parameters $\lambda, F, K$ are set to $0.1, 10, 10$, respectively.
+For the two variants of HAF, the hidden vector size is set to $32$, the output embedding size to $32$, the number of heads in self-attention part to $4$, the learning rate and $L_2$ norm to $0.0001$, the dropout is set to $0.1$, and the training epochs to $200$.
+From Sections~\ref{sec-exp-vary-reg} to Section~\ref{sec-exp-analysis-haf}, to explore the influences of different settings of the proposed frameworks, we create two smaller datasets, Amazon-50K and Yelp-50K, where only 50,000 ratings are randomly sampled from Amazon-200K and Yelp-200K.